TalalChaudhry/Elevator_System/README.md

 Of course the code can be improved.
 For instance:
 - After the pick up request is completed, another request to the floor where passenger wants to go could be processed.
 - The criteria to choose the optimum elevator could be improved
 - Checks can be added if inputs are incorrect.
+- Testing